ivonandbm-genomic/t2t-colombia-assembly-annotation-ancestry/README.md

 11. Merqury consensus quality evaluation
 12. Repeat annotation using RepeatMasker and RepeatModeler
 13. Gene annotation transfer using Liftoff
-14. Chromosome-level FASTA processing
+14. Structural variant detection using pbsv
-15. Structural variant detection using pbsv
+15. Small variant calling using Deepvariant

 Each module is internally documented and can be executed independently depending on the analysis stage.